Augmented-Health-Lab/ReproGenBG_ML4H/2023Lee_et_al_GlucoseTransformer/README.md

 ## Note

 The fold split function is inherently inserted into the preprocessing code.
 So the fold number doesn't need to be specified when executing the code for this method.

+## Reference

+[1] S. -M. Lee, D. -Y. Kim and J. Woo, "Glucose Transformer: Forecasting Glucose Level and Events of Hyperglycemia and Hypoglycemia," in IEEE Journal of Biomedical and Health Informatics, vol. 27, no. 3, pp. 1600-1611, March 2023, doi: 10.1109/JBHI.2023.3236822.